nationalarchives/ds-find-caselaw-docs/marklogic/README.md

 ## Setup

+1. Access to the Marklogic Docker image is restricted to those who have 'purchased' it on Docker Hub.
+It's actually FREE to purchase, but you need to fill out [a short form](https://hub.docker.com/_/marklogic/purchase).

-1. Install `gradle`.
+2. Install `gradle`.
 On MacOS, you can use `brew install gradle`.

-2. If you're running against anything other than development, copy `gradle-development.properties` to `gradle-{environment}.properties` and set the credentials and hostname for your Marklogic server.
+3. If you're running against anything other than development, copy `gradle-development.properties` to `gradle-{environment}.properties` and set the credentials and hostname for your Marklogic server.

 A `docker-compose.yml` file for running Marklogic locally is included.
 Run `docker-compose up` to start it.